solangegueiros/rsk-tutorials/en/tokens/create-a-collectable-token.md

----
-layout: rsk
-title: Create your own collectable token on RSK network
+# Create your own collectable token on RSK network

-tags: tutorial, rsk, token, openzeppelin, erc721, truffle, frontend, web3, react
-description: "How to create your own collectable token on RSK network using Truffle framework, Open Zeppelin libraries and a react frontend."
+How to create your own collectable token on RSK network using Truffle framework, Open Zeppelin libraries and a react frontend.
----

 In this tutorial, you will learn about blockchain programming from scratch by building a fully decentralized application (DApp), step by step.
 You will also learn how to create your own collectable token on the RSK blockchain network using the Truffle framework, Open Zeppelin (OZ) libraries, and build a front end with React, using `create-react-app`.